infochimps-labs/ironfan/cookbooks/rvm/README.md

 Attribute   |Description |Default value
 ------------|------------|-------------
 package_name |**Name Attribute:** the name of the gem to install.|`nil` ruby_string |A fully qualified RVM ruby string that could contain a gemset.
 See the section *RVM Ruby Strings* for more details.
-If a gemset is given (for example, `ruby-1.8.7-p330@awesome`), then it will be used. |`default` version     |The specific version of the gem to install/upgrade. |`nil` options     |Add additional options to the underlying gem command. |`nil` source      |Provide an additional source for gem providers (such as rubygems). |`nil`
+If a gemset is given (for example, `"ruby-1.8.7-p330@awesome"`), then it will be used. |`"default"` version     |The specific version of the gem to install/upgrade. |`nil` options     |Add additional options to the underlying gem command. |`nil` source      |Provide an additional source for gem providers (such as rubygems). |`nil`